UniDU: Towards A Unified Generative Dialogue Understanding Framework

 \subsection{Generalization Ability}

-To further evaluate the generalization ability of UniDU model, we first conduct few-shot learning experiments on the domain-dependent slot filling task.
+To further evaluate the generalization ability of the UniDU model, we first conduct few-shot learning experiments on the domain-dependent slot filling task.
 We test the zero-shot capability of UniDU on unseen dialogue data.

-\textbf{Few-shot Learning:} We select UniDU model that gets the best evaluation overall performance on five tasks learned with MATS method.
-For slot filling task, we extend another dialogue corpus D{ STC8}~\cite{rastogi2020schema}.
+\textbf{Few-shot Learning:} We select the UniDU model that gets the best evaluation of overall performance on five tasks learned with the MATS method.
+For the slot filling task, we extend another dialogue corpus D{ STC8}~\cite{rastogi2020schema}.
 We choose the ``Bus'' domain data in D{ STC8}, which is unseen in the training process of UniDU.
-Compared with vanilla BART, UniDU has obvious advantages, especially on extremely resource-limited situation.
-When there is only 1\% training data, the vanilla BART is disable to learn as shown in Figure~\ref{few}.
-The few-shot experiment on DST task is shown in Appendix~\ref{sec:apdxc}.
+Compared with vanilla BART, UniDU has obvious advantages, especially in the extremely resource-limited situation.
+When there is only 1\% training data, the vanilla BART is disabled to learn, as shown in Figure~\ref{few}.
+The few-shot experiment on the DST task is shown in Appendix~\ref{sec:apdxc}.

 \textbf{Zero-shot Performance:} We validate UniDU model trained with MATS method on unseen ``Taxi'' domain dialogue data collected from M{ ULTI}W{ OZ2.2} corpus.
 UniDU model can get 18.24\% accuracy on ID, 39.69\% F1 score on SF and 1.6\% JGA on DST.
-The case study as shown in Appendix~\ref{sec:apdxd} indicates that the UniDU can generate reasonable results for five DU tasks on unseen domain.